EMule: Credit system

 Credits are not global; they are exchanged between two specific clients.
 The credit system is used to reward users contributing to the network, i.e. uploading to other clients.
 The strict queue system in eMule is based on the waiting time a user has spent in the queue.
 The credit system provides a major modifier to this waiting time by taking the upload and download between the two clients into consideration.
 The more a user uploads to a client the faster they advance in this client's queue.
 The modifiers are calculated from the amount of transferred data between the two clients.
 The values used can be seen in the client's details dialog.
 To view this information, right-click on any user and choose View Details.

-All Clients uploading to you are rewarded by the credit system.
+All Clients uploading to a user are rewarded by the credit system.
 It does not matter if the client supports the credit system or not.
-Non-supporting clients will grant you no credits when you upload to them.
+Non-supporting clients will grant no credits if uploaded to them.
 Credits are stored in the clients.met file.
 The unique user hash is used to identify the client.
-Your own credits are saved by the client who owes you the credit.
-This prevents faking the credits.
-Your own credits cannot be displayed.
+Credits are saved by the client who owes the credit.

 The computation formula for the Official Credit System is composed of two ratios as follows:

 Both ratios are then compared and the lower one is used as the modifier.
 A few conditions exist: